MicrosoftDocs/azure-reference-other/studio-module-reference/data-table.md

 ## Column types

-A `DataTable` consists of a collection of columns with associated metadata.
-These columns implement the `IArray` interface.
+A These columns implement the `IArray` interface.
 Columns of data in Machine Learning Studio (classic) are understood to be one-dimensional arrays – that is, *vectors*.

 The .NET [Array](https://msdn.microsoft.com/library/system.array.aspx) class implements these generic interfaces:  `System.Collections.Generic.IList<T>`, `System.Collections.Generic.ICollection<T>`, and `System.Collections.Generic.IEnumerable<T>`.